charlesharding/temp-retake-issues/README.md

 eICU dataset files `nurseCharting.csv`, `patient.csv`, `apachePatientResult.csv`, and
 `apachePredVar.csv` need to be placed in the `raw data` folder.

 When run, `main.R` performs the analyses.
+All scripts are in R.

 ## Resources